Let’s talk about non-billable hours.

 Instead of automation between systems, legal automation requires congruence between people–legal teams, clients, stakeholders, outside counsels, and more.

-Designed by an Executive Director of Patent Development and Innovation, InspireIP takes care of case management and documentation automation swiftly and efficiently.
+Designed by an Executive Director of Patent Development and Innovation, InspireIP takes care of invention management and documentation automation swiftly and efficiently.

 Whether it’s gathering requests from clients over different systems, kickstarting IP management, getting more invention disclosures, or running innovation challenges, you get it all in one single platform.